Heleonix/heleonix/README.md

 <Control>
     <FromToList name="roleSelector"
-        isReadonly="Settings.SomeSettings.isReadonly | converter1"
+        isReadonly="settings.UIConfig.isReadonly | converter1"
         from.items="availableItems"
         from.items.Item.template=""
         to.items="selectedItems"
-        add.template="Dictionaries.MyTemplates.CustomAddButton - for exactly the control with the 'add' name" Button.template="Dictionaries.MyTemplates.CustomAddButton - for all buttons in this control.
-If there is a control with name 'Button' and Button control, handle it as an error" subControlName.Button.template="Dictionaries.MyTemplates.CustomAddButton - for all buttons in the 'subControlName' control" add.text="Dictionaries.Buttons.add | converter1"
+        add.template="dictionaries.MyTemplates.CustomAddButton - for exactly the control with the 'add' name" Button.template="dictionaries.MyTemplates.CustomAddButton - for all buttons in this control.
+If there is a control with name 'Button' and Button control, handle it as an error" subControlName.Button.template="dictionaries.MyTemplates.CustomAddButton - for all buttons in the 'subControlName' control" add.text="dictionaries.Buttons.add | converter1"
         add.extraValueForCustomControls="extraValue"
     />
     <OnAdding property="roleSelector.from.items" name="doSomethingOnAdding">